Jurickson Profar Player Props: Rockies vs. Phillies

 Phillies Pitching Rankings

-- The pitching staff for the Phillies has a collective 8.9 K/9, which ranks 13th in the league.
+- The Phillies pitching staff ranks 10th in MLB with a collective 9.2 strikeouts per nine innings.

-- The Phillies have a 5.10 team ERA that ranks 23rd across all league pitching staffs.
+- The Phillies' 5.10 team ERA ranks 23rd across all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.